Spring day: Argentina

 Argentina celebrates the beginning of spring, conventionally, on 21 September, one or two days before the actual spring equinox.
 This day also marks Students' Day.

 Though this is not a work-free public holiday, it coincides with Students' Day, which is a no-school day for students on all the levels of the education system.
 The holiday is therefore mostly observed and dominated by teenagers and young adults, who massively take over public parks, beaches and other outdoor venues in the larger cities, and enjoy sports or picnics.

 Local administrations usually offer the public a number of entertainment shows, such as free rock concerts.
 In recent years security operations have been staged to avoid incidents such as fights and vandalism, as well as controls to curb the consumption of alcoholic beverages.

 Paraguay

 Paraguay celebrates the beginning of spring on 21 September, one or two days before the actual spring equinox.
 This day also marks Youth Day.

 Uruguay

 Uruguay celebrates the beginning of spring, on 21 September, one or two days before the actual spring equinox.

 Bolivia

 Bolivia celebrates the beginning of spring, on 21 September, it is also Students' day and "día del amor", on this day youth will send cards, chocolates and flowers to their friends, mates, or lovers.

 South Africa

-South Africa Celebrates spring Day on the 1 September.
-Spring day traditions in South Africa range from having a traditional braai to shaving your head and beard.
-In many townships, children celebrate Spring Day by spraying each other with water.
+South Africa celebrates spring Day on the 1 September.
+Spring day traditions include children celebrating by spraying each other with water and giving school students a civvies day.
 However, in some urban settlements everyone participates.